B of A Securities Maintains Apple (AAPL) Buy Recommendation

 What is the Fund Sentiment?

-There are 7,690 funds or institutions reporting positions in Apple.
-This is an increase of 4 owner(s) or 0.05% in the last quarter.
-Average portfolio weight of all funds dedicated to AAPL is 3.03%, an increase of 10.25%.
-Total shares owned by institutions increased in the last three months by 1.47% to 10,607,988K shares.
-The put/call ratio of AAPL is 0.67, indicating a bullish outlook.
+There are 7,680 funds or institutions reporting positions in Apple.
+This is an decrease of 11 owner(s) or 0.14% in the last quarter.
+Average portfolio weight of all funds dedicated to AAPL is 3.04%, an increase of 8.84%.
+Total shares owned by institutions increased in the last three months by 1.63% to 10,615,355K shares.
+The put/call ratio of AAPL is 0.68, indicating a bullish outlook.

 What are Other Shareholders Doing?